LichAmnesia/LichBlog/source/about/index.md

 Worked at Amazon before, Working at Google now.

-Want to be a quant.
+Wanted to be a quant.

 Like trying new technologies.

+Currently I'm leading one of the ads products in Google.

+My contact info: me at alwa.info (replace at with @)